fdq09eca/asc_luckdraw/README.md

 # Lucky draw

-This site is created for HKIAPS, CUHK lucky draw event.
+This dice rolling app is created for HKIAPS, CUHK lucky draw event.
 Hidden keys are created for extra fun.

 ## Usage